By Matthew Lamb, Editor of Island magazine from 2013 - 2015

 For the most part, lit mag publishers rely on a mixture of government funding, philanthropic donation, and revenue drawn from sale of the magazine and associated events.
 But receiving government funding is often not enough.
 And even this is an uncertain source of support nowadays.
 But there are many more small lit mags out there that don't even have the luxury of receiving government or philanthropic funding for their efforts.
 And they rely solely on sales to recoup their own invested capital (and time).

-Last year, Wet Ink folded, after seven years.
-The previous year, HEAT folded, after 14 years.
+In 2012, Wet Ink folded after seven years.
+The previous year, HEAT folded after 14 years.
 Both lit mags provided an essential space for emerging and established writers to be published.
 More will probably follow over the coming year.
 Until very recently, it was thought that Island may have been one of these, and it is not out of the woods just yet.

 But such a loss is not simply the loss of a little magazine, but the loss of an environment which has sprung up around each of these magazines.

 They are all linked to events, launches, lectures, and discussions, far greater than their subscription base.
 ‘In this way, it’s still really important for government arts strategies to continue supporting the cultivation of literary culture through literary magazines,’ Dale Campisi, former editor of Island, said to me last year: ‘Because, you know, literary magazines are much more than mere magazines.’

 But, unfortunately, most magazines will stand or fall, depending on the strength of this circulation base.
 Good will and good ideas, sadly, cannot pay the bills (and cannot pay the writers).
 And so it is here that any discussion of publishers paying writers, and how they are able to pay them, must begin and end.